 10. Lamar Jackson, Baltimore Ravens

 Jackson was limited to 12 games a season ago and was picked off 13 times, so he's hoping for a relative rebound in 2022.
 Still, he's building a resume as perhaps the most prolific mobile quarterback the league has ever seen and has generally taken care of the ball pretty well as a passer.
 If Jackson and the Ravens don't reach a long-term deal before the season, you'd have to think some other teams may begin to ponder whether they could pry him away from the Ravens next offseason, when they'll be forced to use the franchise tag on him.

 9. Dak Prescott, Dallas Cowboys

 Prescott threw for a career-high 4,449 yards in 2021, quickly making you forget that he was coming off of a devastating right ankle injury.
 Amari Cooper, Cedrick Wilson and La'el Collins are gone, which does make you wonder if the Cowboys have gotten worse as a team since last year.
 But Prescott figures to continue to produce at an extremely high level in what's likely a make-or-break year for Mike McCarthy.

 8. Matthew Stafford, Los Angeles Rams

-As someone who covers baseball, some of the developments that have come out of Rams' Training Camp regarding Stafford's elbow are concerning.
+Some of the developments that have come out of Rams training camp regarding Stafford's elbow are concerning.
 But if he's healthy, Stafford should only continue to grow in his second season with Sean McVay.
-Whether or not you think his first Super Bowl win makes Stafford a slam dunk for Canton, a few more elite seasons should allow him to cement his legacy.
+Whether you think his first Super Bowl win makes Stafford a slam dunk for Canton, a few more elite seasons should allow him to cement his legacy.